hugojosefson/express-respond-simple/README.md

 # express-respond-simple

-Creates an [express](http://expressjs.com/) middleware which responds `200 OK`, or other optional code.
-Response body is also optional.
+Simple helpers which create an [express](http://expressjs.com/) middleware, which responds `200 OK`, or any other valid code.
+Optional response body as a string or object can be supplied.

 ## Install